Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

-They say that time is money but in today’s world, saying that data is money is equally correct.
-With the right data in your hands, you can make better business decisions and increase profitability.
-One of the top ways to do that is BI reporting.
+They say that time is money, but in today’s world, saying that data is money is equally correct.
+You can make better business decisions and increase profitability with the right data.
+One of the top ways to do that is by using BI reporting.

 The world of BI is notorious for being overly complex for the average business user.
 But today, we’re going to show you how anyone can use BI reporting to make smarter business decisions, as well as how you can create a simple BI reporting dashboard.

-Business intelligence reporting is the process of collecting, analyzing and visualizing data in order to help key business stakeholders make more data-driven business decisions.
-BI reporting involves using multiple tools that help go from raw data to valuable business insights.
+Business intelligence reporting collects, analyzes, and visualizes data to help key stakeholders make more data-driven business decisions.
+BI reporting involves multiple tools that help go from raw data to valuable business insights.

 The typical BI reporting involves: